OrquestraCD/cfn-tf-custom-types/resources/tencentcloud/Terraform-TencentCloud-CamUser/docs/README.md

 #### CountryCode

-Country code of the phone num, like '86'.
+Country code of the phone number, for example: '86'.

 _Required_: No